TestVonics/interview-questions/part-a/README.md

 Examine the files in this directory and be prepared to answer the following questions:
 - What type is the variable `x`?
+- What is the significance of line 6 of `main.cpp`?
+- On line 8 of `MyClass.hpp`, what is the meaning of `const`?
 - What does this program do?
 - What issues does this program have?
 - How would you compile this program?
 (This is a very open-ended question.
 Even if you usually employ an IDE, just describe the steps you have taken in the past to compile any program, on any system.)